kristianmandrup/chevrotain-nested-scope-lang-content-assist/Readme.md

 # Chevrotain Nested scope language with Content Assist

-This example project aims to demonstrate how to build a chevrotain base language (lexer, compiler etc) with nested scopes.
+This example project aims to demonstrate how to build a [chevrotain](https://sap.github.io/chevrotain) based language (lexer, compiler etc) with nested scopes.

 This involves building a scope stack with a symbol stack for each level in the stack.
 This can then be used for IDE/editor content assist, displaying a list valid variable references at a given point in the document.

+## WIP

+Please note that the `error-recovery` and `syntax` folder are currently only for reference until proper error recovery and syntax is developed for this Nested scope language (example).

 ## Tech